 When your commercial real estate transaction is significant enough for the parties involved to adopt New York law, it makes sense to choose a commercial process agent that not only understands your transaction, but the scope of its role in the event of any potential legal proceeding.
 (See our past blog article: Tips for choosing a professional process agent)

-In addition to being the center for the arts, culture, and media in the United States, New York is the leading global center for trade, commerce, and finance, which is why so many choose the state as the governing law for the agreements in their business contracts, partnerships and commercial transactions.
+In addition to being the centre for the arts, culture, and media in the United States, New York is the leading global centre for trade, commerce, and finance, which is why so many choose the state as the governing law for the agreements in their business contracts, partnerships and commercial transactions.